Tradition since 1872

 Behind the old walls of all of these buildings are modern premises, which are completely co-ordinated to meet the needs of their users: The modern concert hall in the Fürstenhaus and the rehearsal rooms for ensemble am Horn offer adjustable acoustics and a direct connection to the recording studio.
 The sound screens in the classrooms are highly updated.

 The fourth location is surely the most picturesque: The singers, guitarists and accordionists learn and practice in the old houses (Kavaliershäuser) in the park of the Belvedere Palace (Schloss Belvedere).

 The Music High School Schloss Belvedere, whose pupils receive tuition exclusively from teachers and professors of the LISZT University is also situated there and provides optimal conditions for the preparation of future study.

-An essential part of teaching is public performance: the university organises more than 300 concerts and performances a year, plus the traditional Weimar Master Classes for 60 years and four international competitions for piano, violin and chamber music.
+An essential part of teaching is public performance: the university organises more than 300 concerts and performances a year, plus the traditional Weimar Master Classes for more than 60 years and four international competitions for piano, violin and chamber music.